plot-network/plotbridge-website/content/guidesub/pboperation.md

 #

-2. The upper option box is **the start**, click the drop-down arrow, **BNB, PBP, USDT, BUSD, WXCH, WXCC** (will increase at any time) will appear from top to bottom, click on the WXCC to be sold (or other currencies to be used) , and fill in the quantity to be sold in the Quantity box.
+2. The upper option box is **the start**, click the drop-down arrow, **BNB, PBP, USDT, BUSD, WXCH, WXCC** (will increase at any time) will appear from top to bottom, click on the WXCC to be sold (or other currencies to be used) , and fill in the quantity to be sold in the quantity box.

 #